KEXP: Championing the "Seattle sound" (1985–1992)

 KCMU was at the center of a new music scene in the mid-1980s that would eventually emerge as grunge.
 In the words of early 1980s music director Faith Henschel, the station had long been "very sympathetic to local bands" and already had a requirement that a local band must be played at least once every hour.
 In late 1985, Chris Knab, who co-founded 415 Records and was a former owner of Aquarius Records in San Francisco, sold his interest in 415 Records and became KCMU's station manager.
 The next year, Rolling Stone featured KCMU and other college stations in an article hailing them as growing "taste makers".
 Jonathan Poneman—who hosted a music show known as Audioasis—and Bruce Pavitt met at KCMU, leading to the foundation of record label Sub Pop.
 In a 2011 retrospective on grunge in Billboard, Poneman noted that his "big break" was being a DJ at KCMU.
 The role of KCMU—and format competitor KJET—in popularizing bands was further enhanced because of Seattle's liquor regulation regime, which stunted the live events business.
-KEXP increased its power in 1987 when it moved frequencies from 90.5 to 90.3 MHz and relocated its transmitter to a tower site in the Capitol Hill neighborhood, using 400 watts.
+KCMU increased its power in 1987 when it moved frequencies from 90.5 to 90.3 MHz and relocated its transmitter to a tower site in the Capitol Hill neighborhood, using 400 watts.

 There's no doubt KCMU was directly responsible for the cultural flowering in Seattle recently.